Web Video: The Lizzie Bennet Diaries

 Darcy: Excuse me, Lizzie.

-What Happened to the Mouse??: After Gigi essentially tricks George into revealing his details we don't know what happens to him, how Darcy got him to take the website down or whether he was charged with anything.
+- What Happened to the Mouse??: After Gigi tricks George into revealing his details we eventually learn that Darcy managed to buy the website and prevent the sex tape from being realeased - but it's never revealed what happens to George, or whether he was charged with anything.

 - Charlotte to Lizzie in Episode 42, according to some viewers.
 Though others would place Lizzie as the one chastizing the other one.